mambon5/cuca/README.md

 5) Enhance the CART machine learning methods of classifying data using regression/classification trees.
 Allow fancy oblique splits.

+6) create a game for Mars colonization like Civ5

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown